manjulamishra/DS-Usesful-Resources/Interview_questions.md

 1. So far in this sprint you've used SQLite, PostgreSQL, and MongoDB.
 For each of these, consider the following questions:

 - What was easy about using this technology?
+  * SQLite is easy to create, populate, and query databases locally either through a SQLite browser or in Python using the 'sqlite3' library.
+  * PostgreSQL has the perks of SQLite but with the ability to handle much larger applications performing ACID compliant transactions.
+    SQL query language shared among SQLite and PostgreSQL and other RDMS.
+  * MongoDB's ease it's based on its flexibility as a "NOSQL" database program using JSON that allows for various features to inserted or ommited for each observation.
+    Also MongoDB allows to work with huge databases that relational database management systems are not able to handle.
 - What was hard about using this technology?
+  * Learning how to properly use Python and its 'sqlite3' library to run SQL commands on a database.
+  * Knowing how to give Postgre authentication to access databases.
+  * Making a switch from SQL commands to commands in JSON-like format.
 - What more would you like to learn about it?
+  * Integrating these systems to a variety of Internet facing applications and using them to create robust data warehousing.

 Write a summary in the style of a possible blog post, and bring the questions/discussion to class.
 Bonus - later on, follow up and complete a real